DeathByThermodynamics/HOI4-Map-Editor/README.md

 - add resources to a state
 - add a province to a state, removing it from any other states.
 All VPs and province buildings are also transferred.
 - export state data to be used in your mod
+- strategic regions cannot yet be edited, but will update whenever a province transfers states.